Mellanox/mkt/README.md

 from a VM within their hypervisor.

-When working with a standard Mellanox lab server images the recommended configuration is latest RHEL or Fedora Core, as desired.
+When working with a standard Mellanox lab server images the recommended configuration is latest Fedora or Ubuntu, as desired.
 Old releases of RHEL lack necessary kernel features and are not supported by Docker Community Edition.

-Working sources should be FIXME
+## Compiling source code

-## Compiling a kernel
+The **[mkt run](docs/mkt_build.1.md)** command provides compilation solution to build kernel/iproute2/rdma-core with latest development tool chain.

-FIXME
+Recommended and optimized kernel .config is located in **[configs/kconfig-kvm](configs/kconfig-kvm)**

 ## Testing a kernel and user pace in a VM